PARTHSHARMA4010/MUJ/README.md

-# 📝 generate_readme.py
-# Run this file to create a complete, formatted README.md for the Eagle Eye project.

-readme_content = """
 # 🦅 *Eagle Eye: Drone-Based Survivor Detection*

 Eagle Eye is an AI-powered, multi-sensor drone system designed to locate missing persons in disaster zones.
 By fusing sound and vision detection, it provides a reliable and autonomous solution for rescue teams to identify survivors trapped in rubble or debris.